Web-Site Technical Information

 - PHPscripting language

 The information about service men, operations, aircraft, etc, is stored as data that is held in a MySQL database.
 The web-pages used to display this information are written as PHP pages which generate the reports at run-time, so that the data displayed is always the most up-to-date.
 There is some use of bash shell scripts.
 A variety of cron jobs are used to maintain the system.
+The database, report scripts and shells scripts are all written locally and the copyright is retained by the Squadron Association.

 The Subversion repository is stored on the Network Attached Storage (NAS) device described in the hardware section above.